Sharing is caring!

 Instructions

-• Make sure that the chickpeas are well soaked for at least 8 hours, else they will not cook well.
+• Make sure that the brown grams are well soaked for at least 8 hours, otherwise they will not cook well.

 • Increase or decrease the spice level as per preference.